The Architecture of Credential Policing

 The argument here is not that credentials are meaningless.
 Formal training in psychology, medicine, law, or any discipline requiring sustained technical development serves a genuine epistemic function.
 It transmits accumulated knowledge, instills methodological discipline, and provides a shared vocabulary through which practitioners can communicate with precision.
 A clinician who has not completed supervised training is missing something that matters.
 An engineer who has not studied structural mechanics presents a genuine risk.
 In domains where error carries direct consequences for identifiable individuals, credentialing is not merely a social convention.
 It is a functional requirement.

-The argument is also not that self-identified expertise should be accepted uncritically.
-The intellectual landscape contains a great deal of confident work that does not withstand scrutiny, and much of it is produced by people without formal training in the domains they address.
+The argument is also not that unverified expertise should be accepted uncritically.
+The intellectual landscape contains a great deal of confident work that does not withstand scrutiny.
 Skepticism toward unverified claims is epistemically appropriate.
 The capacity to evaluate evidence, assess the internal consistency of an argument, and identify the conditions under which a claim could be falsified are all legitimate tools of intellectual engagement.

 What credential policing does is something different from both of these.
 It substitutes the question of who for the question of what.
 Rather than examining the work to determine whether it is rigorous, coherent, and well-supported, it examines the worker to determine whether they belong to the right category.
 If the credential is present, the work receives a presumption of legitimacy regardless of its actual quality.
 If the credential is absent, the work is presumed deficient regardless of its actual quality.
 The credential does not function as evidence.
 It functions as a classification system, sorting work into legitimate and illegitimate before the intellectual engagement begins.
 This substitution operates symmetrically, and that symmetry is the source of the real damage.

 Credential policing is not primarily an intellectual phenomenon.
-It is a psychological one with identifiable structural drivers.
+It is a structural one with identifiable systemic drivers.
 Understanding why it occurs requires looking not at the stated justification, which is almost always framed in terms of quality and rigor, but at the functional role it plays in the social architecture of knowledge production.

 The first driver is the need for legibility.
 Institutions and the people operating within them require that things be classifiable.
 A person with a doctoral degree from a recognized institution, a faculty appointment, and a list of peer-reviewed publications fits into an established taxonomy.
 Their work can be categorized, cited, and evaluated using existing frameworks.
 A person who operates outside those structures presents a classification problem.
-They cannot be easily sorted, which means the standard evaluation heuristics do not apply.
 The response to unclassifiable things is rarely neutral inquiry.
-It is more often discomfort, followed by the attempt to resolve the discomfort by imposing a negative classification: if it cannot be sorted into legitimate, it must be sorted into illegitimate.
+It is more often the attempt to resolve the ambiguity by imposing a negative classification: if it cannot be sorted into legitimate, it defaults to illegitimate.

-The third driver is the conflation of process with outcome.
+The second driver is the conflation of process with outcome.
 Credentialing systems are process-based: they certify that a person has completed a defined sequence of training, examination, and supervised practice.
 This is a reasonable proxy for competence in domains where the required knowledge is relatively stable and well-defined.
 It becomes problematic in domains where knowledge is contested, evolving, or genuinely integrative, because in those domains the completion of a defined process does not guarantee that a person has developed the capacity for original structural thinking.
-Credential policing treats the process as the guarantee and the outcome, which means it can simultaneously validate mediocre credentialed work and dismiss rigorous uncredentialed work without experiencing any internal contradiction.
+Credential policing treats the process as both proxy and guarantee, which means it can simultaneously validate mediocre credentialed work and dismiss rigorous uncredentialed work without experiencing any internal contradiction.
 The classification absorbs the contradiction before it can register.

 The Symmetry Problem